 If either parent refuses to pay heed to a custody decree, or ignores the court’s decision on visitation, then they can be held in indirect contempt of court which will lead to civil and/or criminal penalties.

 It is important to hire an experienced family law attorney at Minella Law Group with expert knowledge of the legal standards involved to successfully modify your current child custody visitation order.
-For more information or to schedule an appointment, click the button below, or call us at (619) 289-7948.
+For more information or to schedule an appointment, call us at (619) 289-7948.
 We look forward to helping you!